A Guide to Symmetric Mass Generation in Lattice-QCD: SMG in lattice systems

-When $\tilde{G}$ corresponds to the chiral flavor symmetry $\SU(N_f)_L \times \SU(N_f)_R$, the type-II SMG phase implies that chiral symmetry is spontaneously broken by the condensation of higher-dimensional operators rather than fermion bilinears.
-Such an order parameter may be constructed from four-fermion operators, for example in the scalar--pseudoscalar channels.
+As we discussed previously, if the model does have an anomalous symmetry $\tilde{G}$ such as the continuous chiral flavor symmetry, it must be spontaneously broken in the SMG phase by the condensation of higher-dimensional operator rather than fermion bilinears, which is what we called the type-II SMG.
+Such an order parameter may be constructed from four-fermion operators.

 Despite the absence of a bilinear condensate, the spontaneous breaking of $\tilde{G}$ still gives rise to Goldstone modes.
 These appear as massless poles in correlation functions of the axial current,